duangle/scopes/doc/dataformat.rst

 Single Elements
 ^^^^^^^^^^^^^^^

-Special care must be taken when single elements are defined, which are not to be wrapped in lists.
+Special care must be taken when single elements are defined which the user wishes to wrap in a list.

 Here is a braced list describing an expression printing the number 42::